 Manage your workspaces

-Create workspaces, invite team members, and switch between projects.
+Create workspaces, manage members and roles, and switch between projects.

-This guide shows you how to create workspaces, invite team members, and switch between projects.
+This guide shows you how to create workspaces, manage their members, and switch between projects.

 What workspaces are for